Introduction: Simple Soldering /helping Hands Station

 Step 3: Top of Mount Glueveous

 Now your gonna glue a battery to each bearing while aiming them to form a peak.
 Its at the top of gluetopia where the magic of more glue happens.
-But yes once the three batteries are good to go get your ball bearing amd place on top and stickify that guy in place.
+After the glue balls are all set and firm. get another ball bearing and place on top and stickify that guy in place.

 Here place your alligator clip where ever and at what pitch youd like it set.
 And....
 Ok you know what im bout to say.
 So ya go ahead and do that right now.
 Me i used two clips one large one small.
 In case you need extra hands.
 With the heavy clip you need to call in Gluebatron from gluepiter to make sure the extra pressure it takes to open it.
 Doesnt snap it of.
 And there you have it.